 Once the compostable yard & garden waste, scrap iron and corrugated cardboard is separated out, the next items are the traditional recyclables.
 Columbia County now uses Mixed (Co-mingled) Recyclables Dumpsters that are intended for most all of the materials that are generally accepted as being recyclable.
 However if ever in any doubt, please ask one of our employees for advice.
 Even though all of the material is eventually sorted, it is best to avoid needlessly contaminating the container with an item that can not be recycled.

 Please use the Mixed Recyclables Dumpsters for aluminum cans, steel "tin" food cans, plastic #1 - #7 containers, glass jars & bottles, newspaper, non-corrugated cardboard and other mixed paper.
-See the Detailed Advice for Specific Items section below or the recommendations on Columbia County's What To Recycle page.
+See the Detailed Advice for Specific Items section on this page or the recommendations on Columbia County's What To Recycle page.

 Things that could be recycled, but instead end up in the "bagged kitchen waste" garbage compactor are technically illegal, unnecessarily bad for the environment and also bad for the Town's Transfer Site budget.
 The reason is because of how the Town is charged for the different kinds of containers that we send to Columbia County Solid Waste.
 The County charges us by weight and volume for anything in the Garbage Compactor Dumpster and the Construction Dumpsters.
 However the Town pays a single, fixed, annual fee that covers an unlimited weight and volume for anything in the Cardboard Dumpsters or the Mixed Recyclables Dumpsters!
 So a glass bottle that accidentally ends up in the garbage compactor costs the Town money, whereas if it goes into the mixed recyclables it is already paid for.